 Tutors teach students more advanced writing and executive functioning skills: identifying purpose, establishing a voice, integrating research, boosting editing proficiency, creating a writing calendar, employing note-taking, etc.

 The summer is a great time to improve writing skills!
 In our summer programs, we have the freedom to individualize to an even greater degree than we do during the school year.
-We can have fun with creative writing, take a deep dive into a particular interest, or craft essays that any college admissions officer will love reading!
+We can have fun with creative writing, take a deep dive into a particular interest, or craft essays that any college admissions officer will enjoy reading!

 If you’re not in Chicagoland, no problem!
 Writing tutoring transfers especially well to online sessions.
 We use Google Docs, which allows the tutor and student to see their edits in real-time, as well as leave comments between sessions.
 Learn more about online tutoring - and see it in action - here!